Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Here’s a podcast with Pure Indian Foods owner (5th generation ghee maker) Sandeep Agarwal.
 Here’s where to see their amazing products.

 Listen to my podcast with Dr. Bruce Fife – the “Father of Coconut”.
 According to Fife, the brand doesn’t really matter.
-This podcast is all about the coconut for health and is a good one to share with friends.
+This podcast is all about coconut for health and is a good one to share with friends.

 MEDICAL DISCLAIMER: I am not a licensed medical doctor and cannot advise you on medical matters.
 However, by studying my website you may be better able to communicate with your wellness provider.
 If you need medical assistance, please seek support from a qualified physician.
 Click here to read my full disclaimer.